-At DHSMV, we take seriously our mission to provide highway safety and security through excellence in service, education and enforcement.
+At FLHSMV, we take seriously our mission to provide highway safety and security through excellence in service, education and enforcement.
 An important part of that mission involves making you aware of issues relating to Consumer Protection.
-Here at DHSMV, we strive to keep you informed about issues that could affect you and your family.
+Here at FLHSMV, we strive to keep you informed about issues that could affect you and your family.
 Whether it’s fraud, unfair practices, or motor vehicle recalls, you need to have the latest information.
 Check with us often, as we will update this web page when new issues arise that you need to be aware of.

 An alert driver can avoid a crash by knowing more about staged crash fraud schemes, motorists can avoid fraud schemes.
 The Division of Insurance Fraud, National Insurance Crime Bureau and the Florida Highway Patrol have collaborated to help stop staged crashes in Florida.